puppetlabs/trapperkeeper/README.md

 section to one of your configuration ini files, and setting various properties therein.
 For more info, see [Configuring the Webserver](doc/jetty-config.md).

-The `webserver-service` is currently geared towards web applications built using the clojure [Ring](https://github.com/ring-clojure/ring) library.
-(We hope to add support for a few more different types of web applications in the future;
+The `webserver-service` currently supports web applications built using Clojure's [Ring](https://github.com/ring-clojure/ring) library and Java's Servlet API.
+We hope to add support for different types of web applications in the future;
-see the [Hopes and Dreams](#hopes-and-dreams) section for more info.)
+see the [Hopes and Dreams](#hopes-and-dreams) section for more info.

-The current implementation of the `webserver-service` provides two functions:
+The current implementation of the `webserver-service` provides three functions:
-`add-ring-handler` and `join`.
+`add-ring-handler`, `add-servlet-handler`, and `join`.

 #### `add-ring-handler`